WaypointRP/wp-placeables/README.md

 > Ensure `item` matches the item you added in step 1

 ## Optional

+**Logging:**
-- If you want to enable logging for the placement/pickup of items, you just need to capture the logging event for `itemplacement`.
-We use the following event for capturing the logs: `TriggerServerEvent("qb-log:server:CreateLog", "itemplacement", "Item "..action.."
-By:", color, logMessage)`
+- If you want to enable logging for the placement/pickup of items, set `Config.Log` equal to the logging framework you use, set as `'none'` if you do not want logs.
+Currently supports qb-logs by default.
+Modify the `CreateLog()` function in framework.lua to add support for your logging framework.

 ## Dependencies
-- QBCore / ESX / Or other frameworks (must implement framework specific solutions in framework.lua)
+- Framework: QBCore / ESX / Or other frameworks (_must implement framework specific solutions in framework.lua_)
+- Inventory: QBCore / ESX / OX / or equivalent
-- QBCore / ESX / OX for Notifications
+- Notifications: QBCore / ESX / OX / or equivalent
-- QB-target or equivalent script
+- Target: qb-target / ox-target or equivalent script

+> If you are using a different script/framework than what we provide by default, simply add your solution to the framework.lua file, all framework specific logic is in this file.

 ## Gallery
 ![wp-placeables-screenshot1](https://github.com/WaypointRP/wp-placeables/assets/18689469/0dda029f-3e62-4492-adf0-e8d77ad89994)